 PageletController work directly on core services and are the write model.

-Contrary to the core that just contains php logic the storefronts template represents a vast part of the functionality of the component.
+Contrary to the core that just contains PHP logic the Storefront template represents a vast part of the functionality of the component.
 It is worth looking a little deeper into the

-/Resources directory to gain a deeper understanding how the storefront works.
+/Resources directory to gain a better understanding how the Storefront works.
 When opening the directory you find these subfolders.

 <platform/src/Storefront/Resources> └── assets └── build └── config └── src └── script └── style └── tests └── views └── .babelrc.js └── .browserlistrc └── .eslintignore └── .eslintrc.js └── .gitignore └── jest.config.js └── package-lock.json └── package.json └── postcss.config.js └── stylelint.config.js └── webpack.config.js

-It is a node application, but for build purposes only!
-Again long time webdevelopers find a familiar structure, with
+It is a node application for build purposes only!
+Again, long time web developers find a familiar structure, with

 views (Twig) and